 These statements should be written in a way that highlights the importance and potential impact of the planned project and is understandable to a broader audience beyond specialists in the relevant field.
 While the quality of the science of the proposal and its feasibility and relevance to the Museum's collections and research are the single most important criteria to evaluate a proposal, the narrative should also spark excitement about the project.

-A current full Curriculum Vitae (in English), including a list of references (other than a Field Museum curator), must be uploaded with the application (pdf or doc formats only).
+A current full Curriculum Vitae (in English), including a list of references (other than a Field Museum curator or sponsor), must be uploaded with the application (pdf formats only).
 You may also submit an additional file of supplemental material (figures, tables, or letters) that you might want considered with your application.

 As of January 2015, the Museum must verify that all J-1 exchange visitors have “sufficient proficiency in the English language, as determined by an objective measurement of English language proficiency, successfully to participate in his or her program and to function on a day-to-day basis.”
 The regulations provide several approved methods to document English proficiency: